trevordbunch/cis411_lab3/labreports/LAB_hallienicholas.md

   ![Transaction Trace 7](/assets/responsetime.png)

 * Recommend a solution for improving the performance of those most problematic request(s) / permeation(s).
-  > The first thing I would suggest in order to improve performance would be to remove unnecessary data as I mentioned before.
+  > The first thing I would suggest in order to improve performance would be to **remove unnecessary data** as I mentioned before.
 A big part of the response time could be that the program takes the query and needs to sort through information in the database that is not necessary and if some of that could be removed, response time could improve.
+Another thing that could be implemented is **cache control**.
+Cache control lowers the data load by reducing the amount of requests the system processes.
+This could potentially be good in this situation because cache control will stop the system from pulling resources that it has already used for previous queries.
+Therefore, GraphQL could access the history and, for example, if I had previously run the sixth query in this lab, the second time I run it I might get a shorter response time.
+It should be able to draw resources from running it the first time, thus improving the performance of the request.
+Another thing I might suggest trying is creating **indexes** within the database so that with each query, it wouldn't have to go through every single entry to look for the requested keywords or command, but instead just pull up a group of them using an ID.
+Looking at the Transaction Traces, it appeared that many, if not all, of the requests were slowed down due to "queryOrdersBySearchTerm".
+Therefore, if the data had been indexed, the system wouldn't have needed to spend that extra time searching for the search term, but could instead have a library of the terms together for easy access.
 # Step 7: Submitting a Pull Request
 _Note: No lab notes required._